Tochemey/goakt/docs/actor_system/coordinated_shutdown.md

 - **Graceful termination**: Ensures clean shutdown
 - **Flexibility**: Skip or retry failed hooks

-Without coordinated shutdown, you'd need to manually manage cleanup sequences, handle failures, and ensure proper ordering.
+Without it, you would need to manually manage cleanup order, handle failures, and ensure hooks run in the right sequence.

 ## ShutdownHook Interface